T–V distinction in the world's languages: English

-In Early Modern English superiors and strangers were therefore respectfully addressed as ye in the nominative and you in the objective; thou and thee were used for familiars and subordinates.
-The more widespread and observed this division became, the more pejorative it became to strangers to be called by the familiar form of address.
-By the 17th century, such a use among the nobility was strongly and deliberately contemptuous, as in the declamation of the prosecutor at Sir Walter Raleigh's 1603 trial "I thou thee, thou traitor!"
-Accordingly, the use of thou began to decline and it was effectively extinct in the everyday speech of most English dialects by the early 18th century, supplanted by the polite you, even when addressing children and animals, something also seen in Dutch and Latin America (most of Brazil and parts of Costa Rica and Colombia).
-Meanwhile, as part of English's continuing development away from its synthetic origins since the influx of French vocabulary following the Norman invasion, you had been replacing ye since the 15th century.
-Standard English was left with a single second-person pronoun for all cases, numbers and contexts and largely incapable of maintaining a T–V distinction.
+As part of English's continued divergence from its synthetic origins following the Norman Conquest, grammatical case was largely lost in the transition from Middle to Early Modern English.
+Accordingly, you (objective case) had almost entirely supplanted ye (nominative case) by the 15th century.
+In Early Modern English, ye and you were used to address superiors and strangers, while thou and thee were reserved for familiars and subordinates.
+The more widespread and observed this division became, the more pejorative it became to address strangers with familiar thou and thee.
+By the 17th century, such usage among nobility was seen as strongly and deliberately contemptuous, as in the declamation of the prosecutor at Sir Walter Raleigh's 1603 trial "I thou thee, thou traitor!"
+Use of thou rapidly declined and by the 18th century was effectively extinct in most English dialects, supplanted by the formal pronoun you, even when addressing children and animals.
+This was also seen in Dutch, most Brazilian Portuguese dialects and Spanish spoken in parts of Costa Rica and Colombia.

-Notwithstanding all of this, the translators of the King James Version of the Bible chose to employ the older forms in their work (1604–1611) in order to convey the grammatical distinctions made by their Hebrew, Greek and Latin sources.
+Despite this, translators of the King James Bible chose to keep the older forms in their work (1604–1611) in order to convey the same grammatical distinctions as their Hebrew, Greek, and Latin sources.
 Its subsequent popularity and the religious rationale of many who continued to employ thou has preserved its use in English, but made it seem pious and ironically more formal and respectful than the everyday you.

-In the United States, some Protestant sects, such as the Quakers and Mormons insisted on addressing everyone as thou, because they considered every person to be a friend and an equal.
+In the United States, some Protestant sects, such as the Quakers, insisted on addressing everyone as thou, because they considered every person to be a friend and an equal.
 This persisted until the 19th or early 20th century.

 Frisian (West)

 In West Frisian, the formal singular nominative jo (pronounced yo) is very close to the English you and the Middle and Early Modern English ye.
-There is no such distinction in the plural; the plural second person pronoun is always jimme.
+There is no such distinction in the plural; the plural second-person pronoun is always jimme.
 Stadsfries, a Dutch dialect with strong Frisian influence, parallels this distinction (dou, jou, jimme).

 West Frisian jo is used slightly more often than Dutch u.
 Native speakers of Dutch are sometimes warned against addressing newly acquainted people with do too soon.